Sesbania vesicaria

-Sesbania vesicaria, commonly known as the bagpod or bladder pod, is a plant in the legume family native to North America.
+Sesbania vesicaria, commonly known as the bagpod or bladder pod, is a plant in the family Fabaceae native to North America.
 This species is a facultative hydrophyte occurring in wetlands and non-wetland areas.
 It is one of the 60 identified species in the genus Sesbania.
+The species name vesicaria is derived from the Latin word vesica, -ae meaning bladder or balloon.

 Sesbania vesicaria is a tall, annual herb with a single main stem, 4 to 8 feet tall.
 This plant species is identified as being a shrub with pinnately compound leaves.

 Description

 Sesbania vesicaria has a tall single stem that is 4 to 8 feet tall.
 Seeds of Sesbania vesicaria are bean-like, nearly oblong in outline, about 1 centimeter long and 5 millimeters wide.
 In color, these seeds are green and yellowish in their juvenile stage and mature to a dark brown.
 The bag pod flowers are predominately yellow, with hints of pink or red.
 The leaves are evenly pinnately compound.
 20 to 40 leaflet are present per leaf, they are oblong to elliptical in nature.
 The seed pods of Sesbania vesicaria are strongly beaked containing 1 to 3 seeds in each pod, 2 being the most prominent in nature.